9 Strategies to Boost a Child’s Positive Thinking

 2. Boss That Thought

 When your thoughts are too negative, tell them why they are wrong.
 Tell them another way to look at the problem.
 You are in charge of your thoughts.
-Sometimes you have to show them who is boss.
+Sometimes, you have to show them who the boss is.

 3. Throw It Away

-Physically getting rid of negative thoughts can be really powerful.
+Physically, getting rid of negative thoughts can be powerful.

-Write down your negative thought.
+Write down your negative thoughts.
 Crumple up the paper into a tight ball and throw it away.
-As you crumple it up and throw it away, picture your negative thought leaving your mind.
+As you crumple it up and throw it away, picture your negative thoughts leaving your mind.

 4. Picture It Perfect

 When you are imagining that something is going to go badly, take a minute to picture it going perfectly.
-Remind yourself that it probably won't go perfect and it probably won't go terribly either.
+Remind yourself that it won't go perfectly, and it won't go terribly, either.

 Download the free poster in my store